hoodiehq-archive/hoodie-start/readme.txt

      --bind-address   Address that Hoodie binds to (optional) Default: 127.0.0.1 --www            WWW path (optional) Default: path.join(options.path, 'www')

-     --admin-port     Port-number to run the admin-dashboard on (optional) --admin-password Password for the admin-dashboard (required on first run)
+     --admin-password Password for the admin-dashboard (required on first run)

      --db-port        Port-number to run the PouchDB Server on (optional)